Tutor and Education CVs

 2. Focus on 10 most recent years of experience

-Highly experienced teachers often list every job they’ve had in the course of their career.
-Meanwhile, if you’ve worked as a teacher for 10+ years, it makes sense to include only the previous 10 years in a resume.
+Highly experienced tutors often list every job they’ve had in the course of their career.
+Meanwhile, if you’ve worked as a mentor for 10+ years, it makes sense to include only the previous 10 years in a resume.
 More will make the resume unnecessarily long, let alone the fact that jobs you had in the 1990s don’t reflect your current professional level.
 Speaking about resume length, it’s better not to exceed 2 pages.

 3. Show your technology proficiency